Safety ratings (from Waka Kotahi NZ Transport Agency)

 This number is estimated by comparing the usable battery capacity against the WLTP range.

-The maximum speed the EV can charge at home or a public AC charger.
+The maximum charging rate the EV can support at home or public AC charging.

 An EV has a built-in charger that converts household AC electricity into DC current that goes into the battery.

 This limits the maximum speed you can charge at home - no matter what extra equipment you install.
-Some public chargers (such as at motor camps and shopping malls) are also AC only.
+Single-phase power supports up to 7.4 kW - if the EV can take more than this, three-phase power must be available at the property.

 Fast Charge ⚡

-The maximum speed the EV can charge at a DC fast charger.
+The maximum charging rate the EV can support at a DC fast charger.

-Speed is limited by the capacity of the charger.
+Charging power also is limited by the capacity of the charging station.

 In NZ, fast chargers are typically 25 kW, 50 kW, 100 kW, 175 kW, and 300 kW.